+4.4.2 Positive

+Temperature

+Coefficient (PTC)

-4.4.2 Positive Temperature Coefficient (PTC) Resistor Sensor Input Setup
+Resistor Sensor Input

+Setup

 PTC resistor sensors include the platinum and rhodium-iron sensors detailed in TABLE 4-7.
 More detailed specifications are provided in TABLE 1-2.
-The Model 336 supplies a 1 mA excitation current for the PTC resistor sensor type.
+The excitation current for the PTC RTD sensor type can vary between 1 uA and 1 mA, depending on resistance range.
 A resistance range selection is available in order to achieve better reading resolution.
-Autorange is enabled by default in order to provide the best possible reading resolution, but does not affect the sensor current excitation.
-Refer to section 4.4.4 for details on manually selecting the range.
+When autoranging is enabled, the range will be automatically selected so that the excitation voltage is below 10 mV.
+Refer to section 4.4.3 for details on manually selecting the range.
 Current Reversal is also enabled by default in order to compensate for thermal EMF voltages.
-Refer to section 4.4.5 for details on the Thermal EMF Compensation (Current Reversal) feature.
+Refer to section 4.4.4 for details on the Thermal EMF Compensation (Current Reversal) feature.

-Input Setup \rightarrow Input (A, B, C, or D) \rightarrow Sensor Type \rightarrow PTC RTD (Platinum)
+Input Setup→Input (A, B, C, or D)→Sensor Type→PTC RTD (Platinum)